A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS: Deriving Model Uncertainty: Perturbation in Weight Potential Field

+\textbf{Base System of Model Weights}: Following the intuition of perturbation theory, we begin with a simpler system of weights (assumed to be close to (\ref{h})) described by a base-system Hamiltonian $H_0(.)$ (which is normally taken as a potential energy function) having a known solution, $\psi_\mathbf{w}^0(.)$, which for our case is the information potential field of weights (\ref{wipf}).
+Its evaluation at any prediction $y^*$ is given by:

+Here, $G$ is the Gaussian kernel, $\sigma$ is the kernel width and $w_t$ denoted $t^{th}$ model weight (as described in definitions 3 and 4).
+The Schr\"odinger's equation corresponding to the base-system Hamiltonian $H_0(.)$ with the known solution $\psi_\mathbf{w}^0(.)$ becomes:

-(\ref{h0}) therefore denotes a system that is controlled implicitly by the weights but which evaluates the dynamics at the model prediction space and is hence similar to the system defined by (\ref{h}) whose solutions we desire.
-We want to add a perturbation to $H_0$ that shifts its evaluation from $y$ to $y + \Delta y$.
-In doing so, we determine how regularized the system of weights is around $y$.
-A big change in system dynamics due to the perturbation would mean the weights are not regularized around $y$ are hence the model uncertainty at $y$ is high.
-Therefore we make the perturbation Hamiltonian $H_p$ consist of a Laplacian operator (which is a local gradient based operator) that operates on $y$ and denote it as $\nabla_y^2$.
-The intensity of the perturbation controls the size of neighborhood around $y$ where the analysis is being made and hence is directly dependent on the kernel width we chose in the KME formulation $\psi_\mathbf{w}^0$ for defining the weight PDF function in the unperturbed Hamiltonian $H_0$.
-Therefore we construct perturbation Hamiltonian as $H_p = -\frac{\sigma^2}{2}\nabla_y^2$ so that $H = H_0 - \frac{\sigma^2}{2}\nabla_y^2$.
-This is similar to the part of the Hamiltonian referred to as the kinetic energy operator in the QIPF formulation in \citep{stw}.
-Therefore the Schr\"odinger equation corresponding to the desired system Hamiltonian now becomes the following:
+\textbf{Perturbing the Base Hamiltonian}: Following perturbation theory to obtain $H_\mathbf{w}$ from $H_0(.)$, a perturbation Hamiltonian is added to $H_0(.)$ that shifts its evaluation from $y^*$ to $y^* + \Delta y^*$.
+This step implicitly determines how regularized the system of weights is around $y^*$.
+A big change in system dynamics due to the perturbation would mean the weights are not regularized around $y^*$ are hence the model uncertainty at $y^*$ is high.
+Therefore a good choice for the perturbation Hamiltonian $H_p$ is a Laplacian operator (which is a local gradient based operator) that operates on $y^*$ and is denoted as $\nabla_{y^*}^2$.
+The intensity of the perturbation controls the size of neighborhood around $y^*$ where the analysis is being made and hence is directly dependent on the kernel width selected in the IPF formulation $\psi_\mathbf{w}^0(.)$ for defining the weight PDF function in the unperturbed Hamiltonian $H_0(.)$.
+Therefore the perturbation Hamiltonian becomes $H_p = -\frac{\sigma^2}{2}\nabla_{y^*}^2$ so that $H_\mathbf{w} = H_0(.) - \frac{\sigma^2}{2}\nabla_{y^*}^2$.
+This is the same as the part of the Hamiltonian referred to as the gradient flow operator in the QIPF formulation in \cite{stw}.
+Therefore the Schr\"odinger equation corresponding to the desired system Hamiltonian can be expressed as: